Tight Generalization of Robertson-Type Uncertainty Relations: Introduction

 where \( \lSm \) is the second-smallest eigenvalue of \( \rho \).
 Recently, in Ref.~\cite{KMOLC}, we not only provided a rigorous proof of this result, but also further strengthened the Schr\"odinger uncertainty relation by incorporating the additional bound~\eqref{copt} into the original expression~\eqref{eq:SUR}:

 The last term reveals a previously overlooked quantum contribution to the uncertainty trade-off, whose significance increases as the quantum state becomes more mixed.

-Thus, the uncertainty relation of the form~\eqref{I}, based on the \( \rho \)-dependent norm, has been completed in its optimal form.
+Thus, the uncertainty relation of the form~\eqref{I}, based on the commutator norm dependent on \(\rho\), has been established in its optimal form.
 It is, however, still of interest to pursue a direct refinement of the Robertson-type relation: Namely, we consider the problem of determining the largest possible positive coefficient \( c'(\rho) \) such that the following uncertainty relation holds:

-Of course, the case \( c'(\rho) = 1/4 \) corresponds to the original Robertson relation \eqref{eq:Rob}.
-In this paper, we show that the optimal bound is determined by the minimum and maximum eigenvalues of the density operator, and is given by
+Note that the case \( c'(\rho) = 1/4 \) corresponds to the original Robertson's relation \eqref{eq:Rob}.
+Somewhat surprisingly, however, this bound is not yet optimal and can be further improved.
+We show that the optimal bound is determined by the minimum and maximum eigenvalues of the density operator, and is given by

 leading to a direct generalization of Robertson's uncertainty relation: